000xzhou/fitness_logging/README.md

 // => monthly + date only no checkboxes checked.
 // => need to do so in edit too

+database => did a lot of remodeling.
+Try a few different ones that seems like it makes sense but it feels messy.
+This one makes the most logical sense.
+Since I decide to log only if they log the full workout.
+AKA when they are done with the workout for the time being.
+I now need to edit all my js and python to make sure my db is getting the full and right data.

 ## using as reference:

 [Blueprint](https://realpython.com/flask-blueprint/)